edmondscommerce/doctrine-static-meta/README.md

 # Doctrine Static Meta
 ## By [Edmonds Commerce](https://www.edmondscommerce.co.uk)

-An implementation of Doctrine using the PHP Static Meta Data driver and no annotations
+An implementation of Doctrine using the [PHP Static Meta Data driver](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/php-mapping.html#static-function) and no annotations.

-In the src folder you have some traits which are ready to use in your own project

-There is also an ExampleEntities Folder which contains a small demo implementation

-**_This is an idea rather than a fully complete solution_**
+This library includes extensive traits and interfaces and also full code generation allowing you to set up a project quickly.

 ## Background